AdaCore/learn/intro_to_ada.rst

 While the :ada:`with` clause indicates a dependency, you can see in the example above that you still need to prefix the use of entities from the week package by the name of the package.

+Accessing entities from a package uses the dot notation, :ada:`A.B`, which is the same notation as the one to access records fields.

 A :ada:`with` clause *has* to happen in the prelude of a compilation unit.
 It is not allowed anywhere else.